Nexmo/station/_documentation/messaging/sms/building-blocks/receiving-an-sms.md

 navigation_weight: 2
 ---

-# Handle inbound SMS
+# Receiving an SMS

-Handling inbound calls with Nexmo is easy.
+Handling inbound SMS with Nexmo is easy.
 You just need to create a webhook endpoint and configure your number or account to point to the endpoint.

 ## Prerequisites